nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 4. Should be user friendly
 5. Should respond command within 1 second
 6. Should be able to work offline
-7. Should be able to launch with keyboard shortcut
-8. Should have enough capacity to store all the information and tasks
+7. Should have enough capacity to store all the information and tasks
-9. Should sync with calendars such as Google calendar
 10. Should look pleasant and easy on the eyes
 11. Should be stable and reliable with as few breakdowns as possible